astronomer/docs/learn/airflow-isolated-environments.md

 - An existing virtual environment with the [`@task.external_python` decorator / ExternalPythonOperator (EPO)].
 - A dedicated Kubernetes pod with the [`@task.kubernetes` decorator / KubernetesPodOperator (KPO)].

-Additionally, you can run most traditional operators inside a dedicated Kubernetes pod with the [IsolatedOperator] and use [virtual branching operators] to execute conditional task logic inside a virtual environment.
+Additionally, you can run most traditional operators inside a dedicated Kubernetes pod with the [IsolatedOperator](https://github.com/astronomer/apache-airflow-providers-isolation/) and use [virtual branching operators](#virtual-branching-operators) to execute conditional task logic inside a virtual environment.

 In this guide you'll learn how to:

 - Use the `@task.virtualenv` decorator / PythonVirtualEnvOperator.
 - Use the `@task.external_python` decorator / ExternalPythonOperator.
-- Use the IsolatedOperator.
-- Execute conditional task logic in a virtual environment with [virtual branching operators].
+- Execute conditional task logic in a virtual environment with virtual branching operators.

 To learn how to use the `@task.kubernetes` decorator and the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md).

+To learn more about the IsolatedOperator, see the [Isolation provider README](https://github.com/astronomer/apache-airflow-providers-isolation).

 :::tip Other ways to learn